phpredis/phpredis/README.markdown

 $redis->sRemove('key1', 'set2'); /* 'key1' => {'set1', 'set3'} */
 </pre>

-## smove
+## sMove
 ##### *Description*
-Move the specified member from the set at srcKey to the set at dstKey.
+Moves the specified member from the set at srcKey to the set at dstKey.
 ##### *Parameters*
 *srcKey*
 *dstKey*
 *member*
 ##### *Return value*
-*BOOL* If the operation is successful, return TRUE.
-If the srcKey or/and dstKey didn't exist, or/and member didn't exist in srcKey, False si returned
+*BOOL* If the operation is successful, return `TRUE`.
+If the srcKey and/or dstKey didn't exist, and/or the member didn't exist in srcKey, `FALSE` is returned.
 ##### *Example*
 <pre>
 $redis->sadd('key1' , 'set11');